Soundaryabavanasi/Ruby_Automations_Learning/README.md

 greet do         ## block
   puts "Hello from block"
 end
 Proc:
 A Proc is an object in Ruby that stores a block of code which you can reuse and call later.
-Note: To make the words in different line we can use “/”
 Ex: green = proc.new{puts=”Soundarya Bhavanasi”}
 green.call
 Lampda: Same as Proc but the difference is it will not accept the without arguments null values.
 Where

 Ex: green = proc.new{|name|puts=”Soundarya Bhavanasi #{name}”}
 green.call
-// here without the giving value we can run passing null values.
+// here, without giving value, we can run passing null values.

-For mathematics things It will through error
+For mathematical things it will throw an error

 Ex: add_proc = Proc.new { |a, b| puts a + b }
   add_proc.call(1)
 # => NoMethodError (undefined method `+` for nil)

 Ex: green =lambda.new{|name|puts=”Soundarya Bhavanasi #{name}”}
 Lambda.call
-// Here it thorughs argument saying argument missing
+// Here it throws the argument saying argument missing

 Problem statement: